ElleLynn08/trauma-informed-ai-framework/README.md

 🌐 [https://ellelynn.netlify.app](https://ellelynn.netlify.app)

 > *Open to interdisciplinary collaborations in Responsible AI, trauma-aware systems, and symbolic verification ethics.*
 ---
+**Acknowledgments:**
+Grateful to Dr. Art Sedighi (Vanderbilt University) for mentorship and guidance in Automated Verification and symbolic reasoning.
+---

 > ✨ *For the unseen.
 For those who felt invisible.
 For the ones who whispered their truth and still weren't heard — until now.*